gapolli/NRP-Calculator/README.md

 # NonRegularPurposeCalculator
-Non Regurar Purpose Calculator is a simple RPN (Reverse Polish Notation) calculator write in C.
+Non Regurar Purpose Calculator (NRP Calculator for short) is a simple RPN (Reverse Polish Notation) calculator write in C.

 ## How to run (Unix)